dubeyrahul/dubeyrahul.github.io/_posts/2020-07-25-feature-stores.md

 title: "Feature Store: an essential part of ML infrastructure"
 date: 2020-07-25
 ---
 In this post, I'll talk about `Feature Store`: an essential component of a modern Machine Learning infrastructure.
-We'll briefly look at what a production ML system looks like and where does a Feature Store fit into it.
-I'll dive into some core problems that a Feature Store is supposed to solve and go over some possible solutions to these problems.
-A combination of these solutions essentially makes your Feature Store infrastructure.
+We'll first briefly look at what a production ML system consists of and where does a Feature Store fit into it.
+I'll then dive into some core problems that a Feature Store is supposed to solve and go over some possible solutions to these problems.
+A combination of these solutions essentially builds up a Feature Store infrastructure.

 + [Production ML Systems](#production-ml-systems)
 + [Feature Store](#feature-stores)